AppEnlight/appenlight-client-python/README.txt

 Logging API Support
 ===================
-to enable logging support you need to alter your ini file;
+to enable logging support you need to alter your ini file and add more entries (apart the ones above) errormator.logging = true errormator.logging.buffer = 50 errormator.logging.async = true

-add a new section for handlers

-example:

-[handlers]
-keys = YOURLOGGERS, errormator_logger

-then add the new handler to your loggers

-[logger_root]
-level = INFO
-handlers = YOURHANDLERS, errormator_logger

-etc.

-finally add a new handler section

-[handler_errormator_logger]
-class = errormator_client.ErrormatorLogHandler
-args = (50,True,'API_KEY','https://api.errormator.com')
-level = NOTSET

-in args: first param determines after how many entries errors get flushed to remote service in args: second param determines if client should make a threaded call
+first param determines after how many entries errors get flushed to remote service second param determines if client should make a threaded call

 it is also possible to send logging messages directly as log function will be attached to your environ object: